Jet Propulsion Laboratory: 2020s and beyond

 As JPL moves forward, its focus remains on diverse interplanetary and even interstellar missions.
 Future Mars missions will aim to return the samples collected by the Perseverance rover back to Earth.
 Additionally, JPL's Europa Clipper mission launched in 2024 to study Jupiter's moon Europa, believed to harbor a subsurface ocean.
 Building on the Voyager program's success, JPL continues to push the boundaries of deep-space exploration.
-The Interstellar Probe concept, though not yet formalized, proposes to send a spacecraft ten times the distance from the Sun as Pluto, to explore the interstellar medium and the outermost reaches of the Solar System.
+The Interstellar probe concept, though not yet formalized, proposes to send a spacecraft ten times the distance from the Sun as Pluto, to explore the interstellar medium and the outermost reaches of the Solar System.

 JPL has been recognized four times by the Space Foundation: with the Douglas S. Morrow Public Outreach Award, which is given annually to an individual or organization that has made significant contributions to public awareness of space programs, in 1998; and with the John L. "Jack" Swigert, Jr., Award for Space Exploration on three occasions – in 2009 (as part of NASA's Phoenix Mars Lander Team), 2006 and 2005.

 In January 2025, JPL was closed and evacuated due to the Eaton Fire raging in the nearby towns of Pasadena and Altadena, with operations like the DSN getting relocated offsite.
 Although the facility has not sustained damage from the wildfires, it has experienced minor wind damage and as well as numerous employees losing their homes.

+Caltech's contract to operate JPL runs through September 2028.
+In May 2026, NASA announced that it would open the contract to competitive bidding, allowing private companies, nonprofit organizations, and universities to submit proposals for the laboratory's management.
+NASA stated that the laboratory would continue operating as a federally funded research and development centers (FFRDC), and that the competition process would be conducted on a full and open basis.
+Caltech would remain eligible to bid for the contract.
+The arrangement would follow a model similar to that used by the Department of Energy for several of its FFRDCs.